NativeScript/plugins/packages/biometrics/README.md

 ## Biometrics and cryptography

-### Normal operation
+To combine biometrics authentification with cryptography, for more secure data protection, set the `secret` and `keyName` options when you call `verifyBiometric()`.

-If you do not pass the `pinFallback` or `keyName` options to the `verifyBiometric()` method, the plugin will create a secure key, call the authorization methods to trigger face/fingerprint and then attempt to use the key to encrypt some text.
-The idea is that the key will not be accessible unless the user has successfully authenticated.
+If you do not pass the `pinFallback` or `keyName` options to the `verifyBiometric()` method, the plugin will automatically:

-This, however, is not foolproof and the most secure method is to pass the `secret` and `keyName`options to encrypt/decrypt text.
+1. create a secure key
+2. prompts the user to authenticate for a face/fingerprint
+3. attempts to use the key to encrypt some text.

+That automatic key generation, however, is not foolproof.

-### Encrypting/Decrypting with Authentication
+### Encrypting/Decrypting with biometrics authentication

 The best practice is to use the options to encrypt some secret that is validated independently.

 #### Encrypting your secret

-To encrypt a secret key name, pass the `secret` and `keyName`options to the `verifyBiometric()` method.
+To encrypt some sensitive string, pass the `secret` and `keyName`options to the `verifyBiometric()` method.
+Set the sensitive string as the `secret` property's value and the name of the key to access that secret as the value of the `keyName` property.

 ```typescript
 biometricAuth